 I like my little home town.
-Everyone knows everyone, everyone is friendly.
+Everyone knows everyone,

 One day I met a lady at the grocery store that I knew only from meeting her